Welcome to #PitDark, the only Twitter pitching contest for dark literature!

 Who Is Participating?

 See below for a list of a few of the participating agents and publishers.
-This is not an exhaustive list as some participating agents have asked to not be listed, and since #PitDark is a public event, many more agents and publishers are likely to join in on the day!
+This is not an exhaustive list, and since #PitDark is a public event, many more agents and publishers are likely to join in on the day!
 Please be sure to research any agent or publisher that likes your pitch.
 There is no obligation to submit your work to anyone you don’t want to.

 Harvey Klinger Inc.